 Versatile: Return on investment (ROI) is an all-pervasive metric which is used for different purposes and not just investments in financial instruments.
 ROI is a versatile metric.

-Easy to use: ROI calculation is easy to use and understand.
+Easy to use: ROI calculation is not rocket science and very easy to use and understand.
 This makes it an approachable metric for everyone.
 You don’t have to use complex tools or formulae to get an ROI on your investments.

 Aids financial decision-making: ROI helps investors to get a better hold of their finances and get a faint idea of what to expect from the deployment of finances anywhere.